nitingupta910/fbdraw/README.md

 The coordinate system has origin at the top-left, with X and Y axis running left-to-right and top-to-bottom, respectively.

-It is a wrapper for the [minifb](https://docs.rs/minifb/latest/minifb/) library, and provides a simpler `Surface` based interface.
+It is a wrapper for the [minifb](https://docs.rs/minifb/latest/minifb/) library.